abtris/www.prskavec.net/content/courses/how-to-make-oncall/chapter13.md

 weight: 17
 ---

-Design on-call is a tough process that constantly changes conditions.
-The number of people in teams changes quite often, and you can add more people during the hiring and remove people from the team, and that isn’t easy.
-We don’t discuss handover time for sites and what is recommended.
+Designing on-call is a tough process with constantly changing conditions.
+Team size shifts frequently — you add people during hiring and lose them when they leave — and planning around that is never easy.
+We don't cover handover times for sites and what is recommended in detail here.

-If you choose Wednesday as an SRE book, I recommend changing to a weekly shift or Sunday or Monday.
-We use Sunday for reporting purposes, and we have an incident review on Monday, but I don’t see this as a problem.
-Some recommend making changes on Wednesdays, not overlapping with development planning or other company regular meetings.
+The SRE book recommends Wednesday for weekly shift changes, but I suggest Sunday or Monday instead.
+We use Sunday for reporting purposes and hold an incident review on Monday, which works well for us.
+Some teams prefer Wednesday to avoid overlap with development planning or other recurring company meetings.

-There are time zones that make you think about different times for handover.
-We had two sites with California (9 am PST) and Central Europe (6 pm UTC+1) was a good time for us.
-But some combinations can’t work as well.
-For example Europe and India, the time zone difference are too small.
-It’s good for cooperation but not suitable for oncall.
-Sometimes it is good to don’t tie development teams to oncall teams.
+Time zones also affect your handover timing decisions.
+We ran two sites — California (9 am PST) and Central Europe (6 pm UTC+1) — and that worked well for us.
+But some combinations don't work as cleanly.
+Europe and India, for example, have too small a time difference to be useful for on-call coverage, even though it's great for collaboration.
+Sometimes it's worth decoupling development teams from on-call teams.

 Good luck with designing your first on-call!